zheensuseyi/Times-Tables-App/README.md

 <h1> An easy to use SwiftUI app that allows a user to practice their Multiplication Times Tables! </h1>

-<h2> Users can chose between 3 difficulties and either 5, 10, or 20 questions for each difficulty! </h2>
+<p> Users can chose between 3 difficulties and either 5, 10, or 20 questions for each difficulty! </p>